2025 LPGA Tour

 The 2025 LPGA Tour is the 76th edition of the LPGA Tour, a series of professional golf tournaments for elite female golfers from around the world.
-The season began at the Hilton Grand Vacations Tournament of Champions, in Orlando, Florida on January 30, and will end on November 23, at the Tiburón Golf Club in the CME Group Tour Championship at Naples, Florida.
+The season began at the Hilton Grand Vacations Tournament of Champions, in Orlando, Florida on January 30, and ended on November 23, at the Tiburón Golf Club in the CME Group Tour Championship in Naples, Florida.
 The tournaments were sanctioned by the United States-based Ladies Professional Golf Association (LPGA).

+The 2025 season saw 29 non-repeat winners, with 43 players making over $1,000,000 (both LPGA records).
+Jeeno Thitikul won three times on her way to winning Player of the Year and would break her own single-season earnings record she set in 2024 ($7,578,300) by winning the CME Group Tour Championship for the second consecutive year.
+Thitikul also won the Vare Trophy with the lowest scoring average in a single season surpassing Annika Sörenstam (2002).

 Schedule and results

 The number in parentheses after each winners' name is the player's total number of wins in official money individual events on the LPGA Tour, including that event.
 Tournament and winner names in bold indicate LPGA majors.
 The schedule and purse amount for each tournament is listed on the LPGA website.
 The LPGA has a standard formula for payout percentages and distribution of its purse and prize money for every event.
 The winner typically gets 15% of the total, second place gets 9.3%, third place 6.75%, etc.

-The total purse for 2025 is $133.1 million.
+The final purse total for the season is $133.2 million.